 crwdns2915892:0crwdne2915892:0

-If your HP Elitebook x360 1040 G5 is constantly malfunctioning by not turning on, randomly shutting down and notice the laptop not being able to detect components and ports , it will be time to replace your motherboard.
-Follow this guide thoroughly to help replace your motherboard.
+If your HP Elitebook x360 1040 G5 laptop is constantly malfunctioning by not turning on, randomly shutting down, or notice it's not detecting components and ports, it's time to replace the motherboard.

 Before beginning, make sure to power off the device and disconnect from any power source.